charathmathew/BasicPortScanner/README.md

 # BasicPortScanner

-### A very basic port scanner
+### A port scanner

-A very basic python port scanner that scans ports in the range of 1-100 of a given IP address.
+A simple multithreaded python port scanner that scans ports in the range of 1-100 of a given IP address.
 Indicates whether a port is open.

 Usage: python port_scanner.py <ip-address/hostname>